 Interested in creating make-ahead meals that are healthy and budget-conscious?

-To prepare ground beef, you can either brown it on the stove or bake it in the oven, my preferred method.
-Place your raw ground beef in a large roaster pan, similar to what you would cook your turkey in.
-I usually cook a minimum of nine pounds at a time.
-Put the lid on and bake in the oven at 325 degrees F for at least one to two hours until the beef is no longer pink.
-Half way through, I break up the larger chunks of ground beef with a wooden spoon so that it cooks evenly.
-While the meat is baking, it is a great time to work, study, do an exercise video or take a nap!
-When the ground beef is evenly browned, I take the roaster out of the oven, remove the lid, and let it cool for about 30 minutes.
-To drain the fat, spoon the meat into a large sieve, and let the fat drain into a large bowl.
-Discard the fat into the garbage in an empty can and not down the drain.
-I learned the hard way with an expensive plumbing bill afterwards!
-Then, put a plastic bag in a two-cup measuring cup and fill it with cooked beef.
-Label the bag and freeze.
-Note: There will be a lot less fat to drain and dispose of if you use lean ground beef.
+To prepare the ground meat, either brown it on the stove or bake it in the oven.
+To bake, place the raw ground meat in a large roasting pan.
+You can cook up to nine pounds at a time.
+Bake, covered, in the oven at 325 degrees F for at least one to two hours until it is no longer pink.
+Halfway through, break up the larger chunks of ground meat with a wooden spoon so it cooks evenly.
+When done, take the roaster out of the oven, remove the lid, and let it cool for about 30 minutes.
+To drain the fat, spoon the meat into a large sieve and let the fat drain into a large bowl.
+Discard the fat.
+Place a plastic bag in a two-cup measuring cup and fill it with the cooked ground meat.
+Label, date, and freeze.

-Because your chicken and ground beef is pre-cooked and ready to go, you now have more time to tweak your recipes and make them even healthier by adding additional vegetables.
+Because your meat is pre-cooked and ready to go, you now have more time to tweak your recipes to make them healthier by increasing the vegetables.
 Create a new twist on an old favorite in order to achieve the recommended intake of at least three vegetable servings per day.
-One way to start is to simply double your vegetables.
+One way to start is to simply double the vegetables in a recipe.
 Adding more vegetables will not ruin a dish.
-You can also try roasting vegetables on a large sheet pan.
-Click here for the keys to roasted vegetables made easy.